felix-mu/geomap-wms-panel/CONTRIBUTING.md

 ## Styleguides
 ### Commit Messages
-For automated changelog and release note generation commit messages should follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
-In particular the types defined in https://github.com/commitizen/conventional-commit-types are recommended.
+For automated changelog and release note generation commit messages should follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) and in particular the types defined in https://github.com/commitizen/conventional-commit-types.

 <!-- ## Join The Project Team -->
 <!-- TODO -->